jean/rapido.plone/docs/reference/records.rst

 Python API or the REST API.
-Such records cannot be rendered automatically by calling their URL, but their item values can be used in a block if we know how to find the record (in the :doc:`../tutorial` for instance, our records are created manually from the ``like`` function, they are not associated with the ``rate`` block, but we use the stored items to produce our element contents).
+Such records cannot be rendered automatically by calling their URL, but their item values can be used in a block if we know how to find the record (in the :doc:`../tutorial` for instance, our records are created manually from the :py:func:`like` function, they are not associated with the ``rate`` block, but we use the stored items to produce our element contents).